JeraldRobinson/clever-test/README.md

 Then you can access them in your code: `ENV["CLEVER_CLIENT_ID"]` (Ruby)

-So with that said, let's get our user's authenticated.
+So with that said, let's get our users authenticated.
 I'll be showing code examples for a simple web server implementation using Ruby's Sinatra library, but the principles will apply to any language or framework.

 1. __Linking to Clever’s oauth server__